railsuser2014/openobject-doc-book-en/3/3_6/invoice_payment.rst

 .. index::
    single: Supplier Payment

+.. tip:: Supplier Payment

     The ``Supplier Payment`` form allows you to track the payment to your suppliers in the same way as a customer payment.

 From the menu :menuselection:`Accounting --> Suppliers --> Supplier Payment`, click the `New` button to create a new `Supplier Payment`.